jainsujay02/jainsujay02/readme.md

 ### Hi, I'm Sujay 👋

-I am a Senior at UCLA majoring in Computer Engineering.
+I am a senior at UCLA majoring in Computer Engineering.

 Over the last four years, I've had pleasure of leading [ ACM at UCLA](https://https://www.uclaacm.com/), and teaching Python in underserved schools in LA through [ACM TeachLA](https://https://teachla.uclaacm.com/).
 In my free time, I like to be outdoors and do [photography](https://https://www.sujayphotography.com/).